 A bill that creates a dedicated funding stream from an existing sales tax on outdoor recreation equipment for the purpose of protection and preservation of conservation land.
 There is currently no such dedicated funding stream for conservation in the state.
 Rep. Spencer Frye (Athens) is a co-sponsor.
-Passed house.
+Governor Deal signed this legislation.

 HB 650 – Local Control over Confederate Monuments

 This bill would allow local governments to relocate, remove, conceal, obscure, or alter military and other monuments, including Confederate ones.
 Athens-Clarke County already has options at its disposal for moving the Confederate Memorial on Broad St, and they should do so immediately.
 However, this bill would make removals and relocations much easier throughout Georgia.
 Did not cross over.